Minnesota Quilt by Vacilando Quilting Co.

 Quilting the Minnesota Quilt

-Also for the quilting I followed Laura Preston’s example from the book very much.
-As I had mentioned before, my husband can be very picky.
-When he choses that he wants something, he wants exactly that thing.
+Also for the quilting, I followed Laura Preston’s example from the book very much.
+As I mentioned before, my husband can be very picky.
+When he chooses that he wants something, he wants exactly that thing.
 He would not compromise for something that is only similar. 🙂

-So, I quilted the Minnesota quilt with straight lines that are forming arrows towards its middle.
+So, I quilted the Minnesota quilt with straight lines that are forming arrows toward its middle.
 This quilting nicely accentuates the pattern of the quilt and it became my new favorite quilting option for squared quilts.
-Also my August quilt project, Sara’s baby quilt, would be quilted later on in the same style.
+Also, my August quilt project, Sara’s baby quilt, would be quilted later on in the same style.

 And my favorite little cat boy, Wotan, approved the decision to use orange for the binding from his end.
 So, we were all set and I actually even managed to finish my February quilt project in the month of February.